 The checklist in the manual is to help you plan your schedule to successfully complete this course.
-The last page of the manual include a General Bibliography with phone numbers of publishing companies.
+The last page of the manual includes a General Bibliography.
 If you prefer, you may choose an alternate book not on the suggested list.